Last Updated on November 5, 2022

-When planning your trip there, remember that Sulawesi is huge, the bus ride from Manado to Makassar takes 50 hours, and the tourist spots don’t always have an airport nearby.
-If you want to visit all the places above, you’ll need at least a month.
+When planning to travel to Sulawesi, remember that the island is huge, the bus ride from Manado to Makassar takes 50 hours, and the tourist attractions don’t always have an airport nearby.
+If you want to visit all the places listed below, you’ll need at least a month.
 You’ll lose a day in transportation between each spot.

 Disclaimer: This post contains affiliate links, which means that if you click on any links and make a purchase, I’ll get a small commission, at no cost to you.